damonliuchn/ResProguardInGradle/README.md

 }
 ```
+4、this script is only test in mac os，if you use linux or window you should replace the zipalign path

-4、you can clone this demo repo and enjoy it!
+5、you can clone this demo repo and enjoy it!

 #Contact me: